What Does it Take to Be a Veterinary Assistant or Laboratory Animal Caretaker?

 Those thinking about becoming a Veterinary Assistant or Laboratory Animal Caretaker might also be interested in the following careers:

-Those who work as a Veterinary Assistant or Laboratory Animal Caretaker sometimes switch careers to one of these choices:
+Career changers with experience as a Veterinary Assistant or Laboratory Animal Caretaker sometimes find work in one of the following fields:

 References: